TyeMcQueen/vim-merge-windows/README.md

 it trivial to control the presentation of the windows for the different instances of the conflicted file (the Merged end result, the Local version, the Remote version, and the Base version of the file).
-That is, you can pick which windows to show, in what order, and which ones are being 'diff'ed and quickly change between arrangements.
+That is, you can pick which buffers to show, in what order, and which ones are being 'diff'ed and quickly change between arrangements.

 vim-merge-windows also includes a small Perl script, pdiff, that allows